 Another option to consider to help drive project efficiencies is a wireless medium such as BACnet®/Zigbee™.
 Wireless systems require little to no wired infrastructure, can be installed at any point in the project timeline, and can be delivered by the HVAC contractor without the direct need for IT resources.

 Misconception #4: You need to pick just one protocol.

 At Trane, we believe in engineering our products with open standard protocols, which provides our customers the flexibility of using multiple mediums for every installation.
-With this increased flexibility, we provide you, as the engineer and our end user, help from the time of installation, servicing, and beyond.
+With this increased flexibility, we provide you help from the time of installation, servicing, and beyond.
 By collaborating with Trane, you are equipped to truly make the best decision for each project.